-Fish & G. Code section 1602 requires a person to submit a written notification to the Department before: 1) substantially diverting or obstructing the natural flow of a river, stream, or take; 2) substantially changing the bed, channel, or bank of a river, stream, or take; 3) using any material from the bed, channel, or bank of a river, stream, or take; 3) using or disposing of debris, waste, material containing crumbled, flaked, or ground pavement where it may pass into a river, stream, or take.
+Fish & G. Code section 1602 requires a person to submit a written notification to the Department before: 1) substantially diverting or obstructing the natural flow of a river, stream, or lake; 2) substantially changing the bed, channel, or bank of a river, stream, or lake; 3) using any material from the bed, channel, or bank of a river, stream, or lake; 3) using any material from the bed, channel, or bank of a river, stream, or lake; and/or 4) depositing or disposing of debris, waste, material containing crumbled, flaked, or ground pavement where it may pass into a river, stream, or lake.
 Hence, any person who engages in an activity subject to Fish & G. Code section 1602 without first notifying the Department violates section 1602.

 Fish & G. Code sections 5650 and 5652 make it unlawful to pollute waters of the state.
-Fish & G. Code section 5650 makes it unlawful to deposit in, permit to pass into, or place where it can pass into waters of the state any substance or material deleterious to fish, plant life, mammals, or bird life, including, but not limited to gasoline and oil, as well as sediment.
+Fish & G. Code section 5650 makes it unlawful to deposit in, permit to pass into, or place where it can pass into waters of the state any substance or material dateerious to fish, plant life, mammals, or bird life, including, but not limited to gasoline and oil, as well as sediment.
 Fish & G. Code section 5652 makes it unlawful to deposit in, permit to pass into, or place where it can pass into waters of the state, or to abandon, dispose of, or throw away, within 150 feet of the high water mark of the waters of the state, any garbage, refuse, or waste, among other materials.

-In the Department's view, notification under Fish & G. Code section 1602 was required because the activity substantially obstructed the natural flow, substantially changed or used material from the bad, channel, and bank of and/or deposited or disposed of debris or waste where it may pass into an unnamed tributary to Hoadley Guich.
+In the Department's view, notification under Fish & G. Code section 1602 was required because the activity substantially obstructed the natural flow, substantially changed or used material from the bad, channel, and bank of and/or deposited or disposed of debris or waste where it may pass into an unnamed tributary to Hoadley Gulch.
 However, the Department was unable to locate a notification for this activity.